anshjhagithub/Purchase-Order-Conditions/README.md

 # Purchase-Order-Conditions
-This Repo contains all the wireframes, flowchart and anything related to PO conditions
+This Repo contains the prototype regarding the PO conditions